Axle-Less Trailer Suspension

 First Things First

 Disclaimer, this is NOT a definitive answer about the Timbren or any other product, because I don’t have first hand experience.
 However, I do have good experience with other Timbren products, like their Suspension Enhancement Systems.
-This post is about what I read and what I see, coupled with good engineering judgement.
+This post is about what I read and what I see, coupled with good engineering judgement and axles 101.
 This is just one perspective, so use it with other available information as you make decisions.

 For the sake of simplicity, the comments here focus on the Timbren suspension modules, though others are similar.